Kaufman Assessment Battery for Children, Second Edition Normative Update

-The new Kaufman Assessment Battery for Children, Second Edition (KABC-II) now has a broader theoretical base, making it the instrument of choice for all cognitive assessment applications.
-Extensively redesigned and updated, this test provides detailed, accurate information and unprecedented flexibility.
-Like the original K-ABC, the second edition more fairly assesses children of different backgrounds and with diverse problems, with small score differences between ethnic groups.
+The KABC-II NU has a broad theoretical base, making it the instrument of choice for all cognitive assessment applications.
+This test provides detailed, accurate information and unprecedented flexibility.
+The test fairly assesses children of different backgrounds and with diverse problems, with small score differences between ethnic groups.

 A test of exceptional cultural fairness

 KABC-II NU subtests are designed to minimize verbal instructions and responses.
 This gives you in-depth data with less "filtering" due to language.